formkit/docs-content/essentials/inputs.md

 ### Using a parent

 Parent inputs like `list`, `group`, and `form` are also able to directly set the values of any of their children.
-In fact the value of a parent is just the aggregate value of its children.
+In fact, the value of a parent is just the aggregate value of its children.
 You can use any of the above methods (`value` prop, `v-model`, or `node.input()`) to set the value of the children.

 <example
   name="Parent input"